LoraKalt/webapp_2021_project/README.md

 | jane.smith@email.com | Zyx987 |
 ---

-## Design Decisions - Assignment 3:
+## Design Decisions and Assumptions - Assignment 3:
- - Database url is stored in a seperate config.json for easier configuration and to open up automated configuration in the future.
+ - Database url is stored in a separate config.json for easier configuration and to open up automated configuration in the future.
  - View partial snippets used for dynamic navigation (hide menu options when not logged in).
- - No password strength validation or password hashing for now - we plan to add both of these down the road!
+ - No server-side password strength validation or password hashing for now - we plan to add both of these down the road!

-<span style="color:red">todo - add more to this!</span>
+ - The root path ('/') will render login, and '/home' will render the homepage.

-## Design Decisions - Overall Project:
+## Design Decisions + Future Plans - Overall Project:

 ### Technical

-Site is built in Node.js with ExpressJS and EJS templating, UI built with Bootstrap, MongoDB with Mongoose used for the database,
+Site is built in Node.js with ExpressJS and EJS templating, UI built with Bootstrap, MongoDB with Mongoose used for the database.
 ### Hashtags

 Hashtags will function similar to most social media sites.
 Clicking on a hashtag will show posts by other users with that same hashtag.
 The posts shown will be sorted by number of likes and number of comments.